wp-plugins/remote-provisioning/readme.txt

 * Add privacy option to API (to avoid search engines crawling the site before being built)

 == Changelog ==

+= 1.4.3 =
+* Fixed issue where blogs were created without / after domain for subdirectories (eg: blog.tldblogname instead of blog.tld/blogname)

 = 1.4.2 =
 * Changed from Zingiri to i-Plugins